icyphox/site/pages/blog/go-shell-prompt.md

 ## the basics

-In my prompt, the absolute basic piece of information I like to see is the current working directory.
-I also prefer having them shortened; for
-example: `/home/icy/docs/books/foo.epub` → `~/d/b/foo.epub`.
-Let's write
-a function `trimPath` to do this for us:
+The current working directory is the bare minimum in a prompt.
+I prefer having it shortened; for example: `/home/icy/docs/books/foo.epub` → `~/d/b/foo.epub`.
+Let's write a function `trimPath` to do this for us:

 ```go
 // Truncates the current working directory: